orsnaro/April-Tag-VR-noSteam/WindowsBuild_Simple.md

 Either use a precompiled exe from Release, or make sure to follow each step exactly, Without alternating to different IDEs etc. Pay attention to Output window and fix anything missing.
 It's usually a vcpkg bug.
 In case of missing directory errors, double check your Windows Environment path and add any missing paths that show up in the output.
 Remember to restart VS and regenerate cache so path changes are recognized.

 Keep in mind, if you get errors at step 4 you can still try step 5.
 We only need VS to prepare the dependencies for us.
 It might fail to build, but we bypass this by using the powershell terminal command.
-You still need to make sure it succeeds in installing vcpkg in the very least ```Vcpkg install - done```
+You still need to make sure it succeeds in installing vcpkg in the very least ```[CMake] -- Running vcpkg install - done```

 __1.1-__ If you've an error related to Powershell, I recommend installing Powershell 7.
 Add it to your User ENV path (Regardless of installation ENV setting.
 As it adds to System path, but I had to manually add it to User ENV.
 Alternatively, running VS as admin might fix this and break some other things.)
 Sometimes VS installer clears up your path.